 Do the Seminoles really wrestle alligators?
 They sure do.
-In fact, one of the former Seminole chiefs lost a finger when he
+They started it in the 1920s as a tourist attraction.
+Not too many years ago a former Seminole chiefs lost a finger when he

 truly different, educational and enjoyable, visit the first stop on

 our list, Billie Swamp Safari.
 Spend a night or a weekend.

 Billie Swamp Safari is located in the Big Cypress Reservation near Clewiston.
 This is something truly different--an authentic Seminole village that